worldamazing/plan/docs/overview.md

 This is the path forward.
 It is a journey from the complexity of the cycle to the simplicity of **Clarity.** The following parts of this document are the detailed, architectural blueprints for how we build that path, together.

 > Each part of the World Amazing Plan is designed not just for function, but to heal and uplift, creating a world in which truly no one is left behind.

+## How to Use This Framework
+This framework is not a political manifesto, a scientific paper, or a utopian fantasy.
+It is a **blueprint for a new civilizational operating system.** It is a comprehensive, open-source, and pragmatic plan to address the root causes of our global crises, not just their symptoms.
+It is a **framework**, in the same way that Django is a framework for building web applications, or a constitution is a framework for building a just society.

+A framework does not give you the finished product.
+It gives you a powerful, well-structured starting point and a set of reliable tools so you don't have to reinvent the wheel.
+It provides the foundational structure and core components—the "operating system"—from which a thousand unique applications can be built.
+This plan is the foundational framework from which a thousand unique and thriving communities can emerge.

+### Local First, Globally Connected
+The World Amazing framework is designed to be implemented at the community level.
+It is not a top-down global government.
+Think of it as a powerful, open-source operating system that a city, a region, or even a nation can choose to install on its "local hardware."

+Within this model, funds are managed locally, and decisions are made by the people they affect.
+However, this local autonomy is connected to a global network of cooperation.
+All communities running on the framework agree to a set of universal protocols—a commitment to the protection and nourishment of all humans, ecological stewardship, and the free flow of knowledge—that allow us to tackle planetary-scale challenges together.
+It is a system designed to be both deeply local and deeply connected.

+### Your Role: From Critic to Architect
+Because this is a framework, your role as the reader is not to be a critic searching for flaws.
+It is to be an architect exploring possibilities.
+When you encounter a section that seems incomplete or a challenge that seems unaddressed, resist the urge to declare it a "gap."
+Instead, accept the invitation to think *with* the framework.

+Ask yourself:
+ - **How could we solve this?** Using the First Principles, what is a plausible, principle-aligned solution to this challenge?
+ - **How could we apply this locally?** How could my own city, neighborhood, or community adapt and implement this part of the framework to solve our specific, real-world problems?
+ - **What is the human experience?** What would it feel like to live in this new system?
+What new joys, new challenges, or new ways of relating would emerge?
+ - **What is the next level of detail?** Taking this high-level concept, what would the next layer of the blueprint look like?
+What are the key operational questions we would need to answer to make this real?
+ - **What is the most beautiful version of this?** Pushing beyond mere functionality, what would the most creative, joyful, and inspiring expression of this idea be?
+How do we make this not just work, but sing?

+This document is a starting point—a robust and well-reasoned **Version 0.90**, the mature and seasoned diagnosis that has looked deeper into the abyss of the human condition and revealed a painful, profound, and sober understanding.
+It represents a major update from [**Version 0.69**](https://github.com/worldamazing/plan/blob/15cc549263c4a76b725309527ce1753a027374e4/docs/overview.md), a thorough pitch full of passion, though lacking in the real hard work ahead.
+This current version is now ready for world input to help finalize a **Version 1.0.** From there, it can evolve into Versions 2.0, 3.0, and beyond, as we continuously refine the blueprint for our shared, amazing future.

+This process requires that many details be debated, refined, and improved by the collective intelligence of the people who choose to build with it.
+This document's purpose is not to have every answer, but to provide a new direction of thought and a set of tools for finding those answers together.

+### The Ultimate Goal
+The ultimate goal of this framework is to empower humanity to upgrade everything:
+- **Our Hardware:** The physical world: our cities, homes, energy, and transportation.
+- **Our Software:** The systems we use to organize ourselves: governance, economics, and healthcare.
+- **Our Firmware:** The deep, underlying programming of the human mind: our relationship with truth, trauma, and each other.

+***The transformation it proposes for the world begins with the transformation it asks of you: to move from analysis to architecture, from critique to creation.***

 ---